 The recent deal brokered between the ESB and Harmony Solar will see an initial capital investment of €30 million to develop a number of ground-mounted solar projects in Ireland.

-The deal could potentially see over 1,000MW of energy generated through the various solar projects in the pipeline by 2030, enough to power more than 230,000 homes - that’s over 10% of Irish households.
+The deal could potentially see over 1,000MW of large-scale solar projects developed by the year 2030, enough to power more than 230,000 homes - that’s over 10% of Irish households.

 The first phase of the project will be aimed at developing Harmony Solar’s existing 300MW portfolio in parts of Wexford and Kildare, with other phases on track to help achieve its 2030 goal.